sfuhrm/benchmarksuite/README.md

 ## Usage

-Usage is thru the command line.
+Usage is through the command line.

 The following options are available: